 Geez, have I mentioned—I hate it when they fight?

-But . . . she hadn’t seen one small thing funny in their confrontation just now.
 The yelling and the arguing were over, but there was no real peace in the house.
 You could feel the tension like a thick blanket on a sweltering summer night.
 Dad’s eyes still wouldn’t meet Mom’s for more than an instant at a time while hers seemed to impale him to the wall.

-Nope, their argument wasn’t over, yet.
+Nope, this argument wasn’t settled yet!

 When Mom didn’t say anything more, Dad pushed Brady ahead of him, saying, “All right, let’s go, Bud!”